sweqtyy/DiscordActivityBot/README.md

 # Discord Activity Bot, The Private Voice Channel Activity Bot.

 hey! i'm sweqtyy. this bot right here is an discord activity bot, that will get frequently updated.
 It contains every current Discord Voice Activity Game.
-It's a private bot for a friend server, but I don't mind if you use my code for your own use. this bot wasn't made ALL by me, but i helped out in most of it and fixed and squashed any bugs that caused the bot to go down, or not work.
+It's a public bot for any server, but I don't mind if you use my code for your own use or if you wanna revamp the code. this bot wasn't made ALL by me, but i helped out in most of it and fixed and squashed any bugs that caused the bot to go down, or not work.

 ## How Do I Utilize This Code For Personal Use?
 It's easy!
 You can clone my repo, or download it like from the picture below.
 Replace `process.env.TOKEN` with your Discord Bot Token from [Discord Developer Portal](https://discord.com/developers/applications).
 There are many other ways to download and do all this, but I'm simply giving you a easy path to follow.
 This code doesn't utilze a discordjs folder with all the dependencies and fancy stuff, so that's why that isn't here.